flutter/website/src/content/platform-integration/android/platform-views.md

 within a Flutter app.
 If you'd like to embed native iOS views in your Flutter app, see [Hosting native iOS views][].
+If you'd like to embed native macOS views in your Flutter app, see [Hosting native macOS views][].
 :::

 [Hosting native iOS views]: /platform-integration/ios/platform-views
+[Hosting native macOS views]: /platform-integration/macos/platform-views

 Platform Views on Android have two implementations.
 They come with tradeoffs both in terms of performance and fidelity.